 The refuge is south of Cheney, Washington.
 You can reach the public use area by driving 4 miles south from Highway 904 in Cheney on the Cheney-Plaza Road.

 The refuge entrance is marked by a large entrance sign and arrow pointing down Smith Road.
 Drive about 2 miles east on Smith Road to reach the refuge headquarters and public use area.
 The environmental education classroom is located at the refuge headquarters.

-Click here for a refuge map.
+Click link here for a refuge map.